-We have Joe Clements to thank for the unique pleasure it is to stroll the grounds of Pitzer College in Claremont, California, at the foothills of the San Gabriel Mountains.
-Twenty-five years managing the Desert Garden at the Huntington Botanical Garden more than prepared him for his current position* as Arboretum and Grounds Manager at Pitzer.
+John R. Rodman, from 2001 to 2015 Joe Clements also left his stamp on this arboretum and contributed to the unique pleasure it is to stroll the grounds of Pitzer College in Claremont, California, at the foothills of the San Gabriel Mountains (grounds known collectively as The John R. Rodman Arboretum).
+Twenty-five years managing the Desert Garden at the Huntington Botanical Garden more than prepared him for his tenure as Arboretum and Grounds Manager at Pitzer.
 The site of a former quarry, this liberal arts campus dating to 1963 covers about 35 acres.
 I tried my best to photograph as much as possible on a hot, blindingly bright afternoon this weekend.
 For a comprehensive pictorial, at least a half dozen more trips would be needed, and preferably in the even light of early morning or sunset.
 This post will be quick and dirty, no plant IDs, just an introductory overview.
 I missed the chance to explore the campus when attending a field trip sponsored by CSSA during their recent Biennial Convention held at Pitzer and vowed to return.

 “Geologically, Pitzer is situated on an alluvial fan at the foot of some of the steepest mountains in the world.
 Biologically, we are at the intersection of the mountainous chaparral community with the coastal sage scrub of the valley.
 In a broader sense, we are part of the arid and semi-arid American Southwest that embraces New Mexico, Arizona, and parts of Utah and Nevada, as well as southern California and Baja.
 Climatically, we live in one example of a “Mediterranean” climate (mild, wet winters and hot, dry summers), which we share with the countries of the Mediterranean rim and parts of southern Africa, Australia, and Chile.”